Brexit: What will happen in the British parliament on Monday?

 This has been put forward by a Conservative lawmaker and is supported by at least 80 other lawmakers, including members of Northern Ireland’s Democratic Unionist Party which props up May’s minority government.

-It calls on parliament to reaffirm its commitment to honor the result of the 2016 referendum, when Britons voted to leave the EU.
+It calls on parliament to reaffirm its commitment to honour the result of the 2016 referendum, when Britons voted to leave the EU.

 Proposed by opposition Labour lawmaker Yvette Cooper and supported by more than 30 lawmakers, including Conservatives, it calls on the government to set out by the end of March 28 — if parliament has not approved May’s deal by then — how it will ensure Britain does not leave the EU on April 12 without a deal.